SoftInstigate/restheart-website/learn/example-angularjs-app.md

 code.
 This is possible by exposing MongoDB as set of REST services via RESTHeart, the RESTful API Data Server for MongoDB.

-RESTHeart is an open-source project written in Java 8, distributed under the same license as MongoDB (GNU AGPL v3.0).
+RESTHeart is an open-source project written in Java, distributed under the same license as MongoDB (GNU AGPL v3.0).
 It uses internally the blazing fast Undertow HTTP server, which is at the core of the latest JBoss Application Server.